 Boyertown Essentials Newsletter costs the School District $50,000 annually:

 The Policy Committee Meeting 08-16-2016,

-The former Board President, stated in her manifesto of Governance, how she agreed with the Superintendent and how there are certain Board Directors who do not agree with the direction of the School District or the agenda that she, and the Superintendent set up.
+The former Board President from 2016, stated in her manifesto of Governance, how she agreed with the Superintendent and how there are certain Board Directors who do not agree with the direction of the School District or the agenda that she, and the Superintendent set up.
 She stated that she “didn’t want to create a policy that would tie the hands of the Superintendent in terms of his doing some things that he wants to do for the district moving forward”.

 She went on to explain how this newsletter, the Boyertown Essentials was ushered in during the Spring of 2015.